Derived Hall algebras for stable homotopy theories: Fiber products of model categories and homotopy pullbacks of complete Segal spaces

 This theorem allows us to use the homotopy pullback of complete Segal spaces to generalize the situations in which To\"en uses the fiber product of model categories.
 In particular, we generalize a scenario given by To\"en \cite[4.2]{toendha} as follows.

 Let be diagram of complete Segal spaces equipped with an isomorphism $\alpha \colon F_1 \circ H_1 \Rightarrow F_2 \circ H_2$, and define a map by

-\begin{lemma} If $\Ho(W_0) \rightarrow \Ho(W)$ is an equivalence of categories, then the diagram is homotopy cartesian. \end{lemma}
+\begin{lemma} If $\Ho(W) \rightarrow \Ho(V)$ is an equivalence of categories, then the diagram is homotopy cartesian. \end{lemma}

 \begin{proof} We want to show that the map is a weak equivalence of simplicial sets.
 By our assumption, we know that the map is an equivalence of categories.
-Notice that, for each value of $i$, the homotopy category $\Ho(wW_i)$ is the maximal subgroupoid of $\Ho(W_i)$.
+Notice that the homotopy category $\Ho(wW)$ is the maximal subgroupoid of $\Ho(W)$ and analogously for the other complete Segal spaces in the diagram.
 Hence, we have an equivalence of categories

 Since nerves of equivalent categories are weakly equivalent simplicial sets, the lemma follows. \end{proof}